-(e) As at 31 December 2010, a portion of the Group's and Corporation's assets (including assets replaced during the lease periods) with a total cost of \$10,655 million (2009: \$10,342 million) and net book value of \$4,694 million (2009: \$4,721 million) is covered by eight arrangements (2009: eight arrangements).
-Five arrangements involve rolling stock, with basic lease terms of 15 to 28 years.
+(e) As at 31 December 2011, a portion of the Group's and Corporation's assets (including assets replaced during the lease periods) with a total cost of \$8,898 million (2010: \$10,655 million) and net book value of \$3,635 million (2010: \$4,694 million) is covered by seven arrangements (2010: eight arrangements).
+Four arrangements involve rolling stock, with basic lease terms of 15 to 28 years.
 Two arrangements, one involving signalling equipment and the other involving the revenue collection system, have a basic lease term of 15 years.
 The remaining arrangement involving railway infrastructure has basic lease terms of between 24 years and 27 years.
 Since the Group and Corporation retain risks and rewards incidental to ownership of the underlying assets in respect of each arrangement and enjoy substantially the same rights to their use as before the arrangements were entered into, no adjustment has been made to fixed assets.
-As a result of the eight arrangements, the Group and Corporation have received cash of \$10,805 million (2009: \$10,805 million) and, assuming exercise of the purchase option in each arrangement, will be obligated to make long-term lease payments over the duration of the relevant leases with a total estimated net present value at the inception of the arrangements of \$10,292 million (2009: \$10,292 million), the obligations of which are expected to be funded by the proceeds to be generated from existing deposits and investments over the relevant lease periods.
+As a result of these arrangements, the Group and Corporation have received cash of \$8,878 million (2010: \$10,805 million).
+Assuming exercise of the purchase option in each arrangement, the obligations to make long-term lease payments over the duration of the relevant leases by the Group and the Corporation are expected to be funded by the proceeds to be generated from existing deposits and investments, which are not recognised in the balance sheet, over the relevant lease periods.
+The total estimated net present value of these obligations at the inception of the arrangements amounted to \$8,414 million (2010: \$10,292 million).